-Can You Qualify for Disability Benefits Due to COVID-19?
+Can You Qualify For Disability Benefits for COVID-19 in Chicago, IL?

 Without question, the COVID-19 (Coronavirus) pandemic has disrupted the daily life of every American.
 While the nation’s medical experts are learning more about this viral infection every day, we do know that COVID-19 affects different people in different ways.
 Infected people can display a wide range of symptoms—from no symptoms at all to mild symptoms to severe illness, and tragically, sometimes it leads to a patient’s death.

 But can COVID-19 be the basis for a successful disability claim?
 Like most legal issues, the answer is that it depends on the specific facts of the case.